8 Secrets of Successful Entrepreneurs

 College education is a great invention of man.
 But woe to those who conditioned themselves to believe that their universities gave them the greatest education on earth that they failed to stop, look, listen to know if a train is coming.

 Sometimes, you have to stumble on it.
-But that can only happen when you go out of your classroom and see the beauty of the world.
+But that can only happen when you make the world your classroom.

 Filipinos smile at you even before they stand.
 Before you know it, they have erected their shanties, houses, and buildings again and go on living.
 They cry, then move quickly.